 You’ll be introduced to key authors, texts, and ideas from the period, and will construct a distinct, individually chosen programme of study from a wide range of options.
 You’ll develop your research skills and apply these to a substantial piece of independent research, taught and supervised by world-leading scholars in one of the UK’s most prestigious centres for early modern studies.

 You’ll gain a foundation for doctoral research in early modern literature and culture, as well as transferable skills for related careers in teaching, publishing, arts management and journalism.
 You’ll engage with the research culture of the Department of English and the Centre for Renaissance and Early Modern Studies, with a diverse schedule of seminars, conferences and reading groups for you to attend.
 You’ll be part of the Humanities Research Centre, a vibrant interdisciplinary hub which enables you to form close social and intellectual bonds over the course of your study.

 Join a team of world-leading scholars, working at the cutting edge of our discipline to explore an extraordinary world of literature, and illuminate some of its local, European, and global contexts.
 In our core seminars, research events, trips, and collaborations you'll build up a comprehensive set of research skills.
 Ambitious and imaginative option modules will extend your current interests, and open up a novel set of perspectives on well-known texts and more obscure works.

 You'll study one core module (20 credits) and choose three modules (20 credits each) from a range of options offered by the Department of English and Related Literature and other arts and humanities departments.
 You'll study two short research skills training modules (10 credits each), and complete a research dissertation (80 credits).
 The total number of credits for the course is 180.

-In this module, taught by a team of specialists, you'll engage with modern and early modern theories of the text.
-It will equip you with a rich critical vocabulary, skill-set, and analytical approach.
+For the core module, taught by a team of specialists, you'll engage with modern and early modern theories of the text.
+This will equip you with a rich critical vocabulary, skill-set, and analytical approach.
 On the Postgraduate Life in Practice module, you'll learn valuable skills in research, writing, reflection, presentation, publishing and career development.